What We’re Looking For

 How to Submit

 EVENT accepts general, unsolicited submissions by Submittable only.
 We have two open submissions periods during the months of August-September and December-January.
-PLEASE NOTE: We have reached our submissions threshold, so the submission period is now closed.
+PLEASE NOTE: The submission period is now closed.
 We will begin accepting again within our next open submissions period beginning on August 1, 2019.
-(If your submission is a fit for the 2019 Speculative Writing Contest, please consider submitting it.)
 Mailed submissions are no longer being processed or returned.
 We do not accept email submissions.

 Submit up to eight poems, or one short story/essay (maximum 5,000 words), at a time.
 Use standard manuscript formatting.
 Each poem or story/essay must be saved as its own separate file (.doc, .docx, .rtf, .txt or .pdf file formats only).
 Be sure to submit under the proper category (genre).
 All work should be previously unpublished.
 You will be asked for a brief cover letter with your contact information, the title(s) of your submission(s) and a list of previous publication credits, if any.

 For poem submissions, please ensure your name is included on each page, and that punctuation and capitalization is internally consistent within a poem.